danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-11-28-actiondispatch-cookies-cookieoverflow-via-devise-s-user_return_to.html.markdown

 ---
 title: Devise causing a CookieOverflow error
 date: 2014-11-28 10:51 NZDT
-tags:
+summary: If you're going to submit forms via GET, keep your parameter names short!
 ---

-> tl;dr If you're going to submit forms via GET, keep your parameter names short!

 Today I came across an exception that was caused by a collision of two uncommon circumstances: